bwiko/UrlAutoFire/README.md

 ![main window](./imgt/shortcut.png)

-**you might be do another method to set the shortcut it depends on your linux os** **note :** the shortcut work only when you active the listener
+**you might be do another method to set the shortcut it depends on your linux os**.

+**note :** the shortcut work only when you active the listener
 ## requirement